ASML Holding: History

-In 2018, the Trump administration tried to block the sale of ASML technology to China, but as of 2021, the 2020–present global chip shortage as well as the "technological cold war" between the US and China has been a business opportunity for ASML.
+In 2018, the Trump administration tried to block the sale of ASML technology to China, but as of 2021, the ongoing global chip shortage as well as the "technological cold war" between the US and China had been a business opportunity for ASML.

+In February 2019, ASML joined the eBeam Initiative - a consortium supporting eBeam technology adoption for photomasks and lithography.

 In November 2020, ASML revealed that it had acquired the German optical glassmaking firm Berliner Glas Group in order to meet increasing need for components for its EUV systems.

-In July 2021, Thierry Breton European Commissioner, visited ASML and announced a goal of at least 20% of world production of semiconductors in Europe by 2030, and support via a European Alliance on semiconductors.
+In July 2021, European Commissioner Thierry Breton, visited ASML and announced a goal of at least 20% of world production of semiconductors in Europe by 2030, and support via a European Alliance on semiconductors.
 After reporting earnings in July 2021, the company said they had a near monopoly for machines used by TSMC and Samsung Electronics to make the advanced chips.

-In February 2023, ASML claimed that a former worker in China stole information about the company's technology.
-This wasn't the first time that ASML was allegedly linked with an intellectual property breach connected to China, and this latest breach came in the midst of the US-China trade war, which is also called "chip war".
+In February 2023, ASML claimed that a former worker in China "allegedly" stole information about the company's technology.
+This was not the first time that ASML was allegedly linked with an intellectual property breach connected to China.
+In its 2021 annual report, ASML mentioned that Dongfang Jingyuan Electron Limited "was actively marketing products in China that could potentially infringe on ASML's IP rights."
+At the time, the United States Department of Commerce expressed concern about economic espionage against ASML.
+In October 2023, Dutch newspaper NRC Handelsblad reported that the former employee who "allegedly" stole data about ASML's technology subsequently went to work for Huawei.

-In March 2023, the Dutch government announced measures that will place restrictions on chip exports in order to protect national security.
+In March 2023, the Dutch government placed restrictions on chip equipment exports in order to protect national security.
 This measure affected ASML as one of the most important companies in the global microchip supply chain.
+Export license requirements came into effect in September 2023.

+In June 2023, the Netherlands' Institute for Human Rights ruled that despite the country's constitution prohibiting discrimination based on nationality, ASML was allowed to reject job applications from residents of countries subject to sanctions under the U.S. Export Administration Regulations (such as China, Cuba, Iran, North Korea, and Syria) in order to remain compliant with U.S. law.

+In January 2024, the Dutch government placed further restrictions on the shipment of some advanced chip-making equipment to China.
+On 6 September 2024, the Dutch government tightened export controls on certain ASML chipmaking equipment, aligning its policy with U.S. restrictions to limit China's access to advanced technology amid safety and geopolitical concerns.
+These restrictions were expanded for tighter export controls in January 2025, with ASML required to apply for export licenses with the Dutch government instead of the U.S.